Does this Notice apply to all RTX Websites?

-- allow service providers Raytheon Technologies has retained to perform services on our behalf.
-In those cases, Raytheon Technologies will only share the information with service providers for the purposes outlined above.
+- allow service providers RTX has retained to perform services on our behalf.
+In those cases, RTX will only share the information with service providers for the purposes outlined above.
 The categories of service providers with which RTX may share your Personal Information include (and only where applicable): companies that may provide you with requested information (such as a public filing); outsourced digital technology providers; and service providers offering software as a service.
 These service providers are contractually restricted from using or disclosing the information except when it is necessary to perform services on our behalf or to comply with legal requirements;

 - comply with legal obligations, including but not limited, to complying with tax and regulatory obligations, sharing data with labor/trade unions and works councils, and responding to a court proceeding or a legitimate legal request from law enforcement authorities or other government regulators;

-- prevent physical harm or financial loss; or
+- prevent physical harm and protect human safety; or

 - support the sale or transfer of all or a portion of our business or assets, including through bankruptcy.